-Whenever a party seeks a court order for money to be disbursed it shall include the following:

-- (1) the name(s) of the payee; - (2) the address(es) of the payee; - (3) the social security and/or tax ID number of the payee; and - (4) the amount of principal and interest for each payee.
+- (a) Whenever a party seeks a court order for money to be disbursed, it must include the following: - (1) the name(s) of the payee; - (2) the address(es) of the payee; - (3) the social security and/or tax ID number of the payee; and - (4) the amount of principal and interest for each payee. - (b) The party must file a redacted version of its motion in the public record and a complete version under seal.